Distributed Bare-Bones Communication in Wireless Networks: Technical Preliminaries

-The categorization of models into these two classes, of weak and strong sensitivities (devices), was introduced by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.
-The motivation for weak sensitivity is that it is often too costly for wireless devices to perform signal acquisition continuously, see~\cite{GW-WN-02}.
-An alternative is for the nodes to wait for an energy spike, as represented by the condition SINR\,$(v,u,\cT) \ge \beta$.
-Once the nodes experience it, they start sampling and correlating to synchronize and acquire a potential packet preamble~\cite{SchmidW06}.
+The categorization of models into two classes of weak and strong sensitivities (devices) was introduced by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.
+Weak sensitivity may be justified by the fact that it is often too costly for wireless devices to perform signal acquisition continuously, due to the constraints of the technology of wireless communication, see Goldsmith and Wicker~\cite{GW-WN-02}.
+An alternative is to wait for an energy spike, as represented by the condition SINR\,$(v,u,\cT) \ge \beta$.
+Once nodes experience it, they may start sampling and correlating to synchronize and acquire a potential packet preamble, see Schmid and Wattenhofer~\cite{SchmidW06}.
 After that they can detect signals as determined by the formulas of weak sensitivity.
-In this paper we use the model of weak sensitivity.

-The \emph{communication graph} is defined as follows: all the network's nodes are its vertices, and for any two nodes $u$ and $v$, they are connected by an edge when the inequality $\dist(u,v)\le (1-\varepsilon_c)r$ holds.
-The maximum degree of a node in such a graph is denoted by~$\Delta$.
-When $\varepsilon_c=\varepsilon_s$ then the model is of \emph{weak connectivity}, and if $\varepsilon_c>\varepsilon_s$ then the model is of \emph{strong connectivity}.
-The categorization of wireless networks with respect to weak and strong connectivity was introduced by Daum et al.~\cite{DGKN13}.

-In this paper we use the model of weak connectivity.
-There are two reasons that motivate focusing on this model.
-First, the strong-connectivity model is not well scalable with the diameter of the communication graph, as shown, for example, in~\cite{DGKN13}.
-Second, the topology of the communication graph in the weak-connectivity model is less affected by the physical parameters of wireless communication that are not reflected in the SINR methodology.

-What we call \emph{bare-bones} wireless communication is a combination of the following restrictions on algorithms: the messages are separate and each node knows only its name and the numbers $N$ and~$\Delta$.
-The motivation for studying such algorithms is that they operate under severe restrictions imposed by the size of messages and the available information and so are of wide applicability.
-Algorithms with similar restrictions were considered by Jurdzi\'n ski et al.~\cite{JurdzinskiKRS-PODC14} in the case of strong-sensitivity and strong-connectivity of the wireless model, while we consider bare-bones algorithms for the combination of weak sensitivity and weak connectivity of wireless networks.
-The algorithms in~\cite{JK-DISC12,JKS-ICALP-13}, which are also for weak-connectivity and weak-sensitivity of the wireless communication, are designed with the assumption that the nodes know their spatial coordinates; in this work we develop efficient algorithms that do not use this information.
+Observe that if a node wants to transmit to a distance of the network's radius~$r$, then this node needs to be the only transmitting one in a network, but when a range of desired transmission is restricted to $(1 - \varepsilon_s)\cdot r $, then several nodes may succeed in transmitting concurrently.
+In this paper, we use the model of weak sensitivity.